Awards information

 3. A photo of your current valid student ID card or an official letter from your institution confirming that you are a student.

-If your application is not successful, we will provide you with instructions for registering as a full participant.
+If your application is not successful, you will have to register as a regular participant and pay the full fee.

-Please note that your abstract will not be automatically transferred into the web database (whether your application is successful or not) so you have to additonally enter it in the Participant Area as any other participant.
-If you don’t do that your abstract won’t be included in the program.
+Please note that your abstract will not be automatically transferred into the web database (whether your application is successful or not) so you have to enter it in the Participant Area.
+If you don’t do that, your abstract won’t be included in the program.